ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: Experiments

 \subsection{Experimental Setup}

 \textbf{Models and Datasets.} We evaluate ToaSt on nine models across three families: DeiT (T/S/B)~\cite{touvron2021training}, ViT-MAE (B/L/H)~\cite{he2022masked}, and Swin Transformer (T/S/B)~\cite{liu2021swin}.
-Evaluations are conducted on ImageNet-1K~\cite{deng2009imagenet} for classification and COCO 2017~\cite{lin2014microsoft} for object detection via Cascade Mask R-CNN~\cite{cai2019cascade}.
+Evaluations are conducted on ImageNet-1K~\cite{deng2009imagenet} for classification ($224 \times 224$), COCO 2017~\cite{lin2014microsoft} for object detection via Cascade Mask R-CNN~\cite{cai2019cascade} (multi-scale training, short side 480--800, long side $\leq$1333), and ADE20K for semantic segmentation ($512 \times 512$).
 Throughput and latency are measured on a single \textbf{NVIDIA H100 GPU} (batch size 128, fp32).

 \textbf{MHSA Structured Pruning (Fine-tuning):} We apply 90\% channel reduction (80\% for tiny models) to all layers except the first to preserve the initial embedding interface.
 The compressed weights are fine-tuned using AdamW with a cosine learning rate scheduler.